Deploy Secure Mesh Site v2 in GCP (ClickOps)

 Note: For more information on the site registration process, see the Customer Edge Registration and Upgrade Reference guide.

-Important: Adding a new network interface will cause the data plane services to restart.
-Therefore, it is strongly recommended to perform this operation during maintenance windows.
-As data plane services restart, traffic drops are expected, as well as tunnels going down.
-All nodes in a given CE site should have the same number of network interfaces attached.
 Each node in the CE site should have interfaces with the same VRFs assigned.
-For example: If a CE site has three nodes, each node having two interfaces - the first interface on each node will be auto-configured to be in the SLO VRF (to connect to F5 Distributed Cloud).
+For example: If a CE site has three nodes, each node having two interfaces - the first interface on each node is auto-configured to be in the SLO VRF (to connect to F5 Distributed Cloud).
 If the second interface on node-1 is in the SLI VRF, then the second interface on node-2 and node-3 should also be in the SLI VRF.

 When adding interfaces, it is important to make sure that the interfaces are added to each node in the cluster.
 Nodes with non-homogenous interfaces within a CE Site might cause issues.
 Therefore, each node in a given CE Site should have the same number of interfaces placed in the same VRFs.